mongodb-developer/kotlin-driver-quick-start/Readme.md

 val client = MongoClient.create(connectionString = connectString)
 ```

-And second, we can connect to the database, `sample_restaurants` which is sample dataset for
+And second, using client to connect with the database, `sample_restaurants` which is sample dataset for
 restaurants.
 [Sample dataset](https://www.mongodb.com/docs/atlas/sample-data/) is
 a great way of explore the platform and enabling to build more realistic POC to validate your idea's.
 To learn how to seed your first Atlas
 database with sample data [here](https://www.mongodb.com/docs/atlas/sample-data/).